 Not all insurance companies can offer such programs.
 Most retail homeowner-focused insurance agents will likely try to push you towards the additional insured model, which could be problematic.
 Seek out a commercial provider of landlord insurance.
 See our vendor resources page for knowledgeable providers for these policies.

-In your role as the manager of the IRA-owned LLC or trustee of the Solo 401(k), you retain all records associated with plan transactions.
+In your role as the manager of the IRA-owned LLC/Trust or trustee of the Solo 401(k), you retain all records associated with plan transactions.

 This involves tasks like keeping an appropriate paper trail of purchases, sales, expenses and income.
 The details associated with an investment aren’t typically necessary for a tax return.
 But record keeping helps create an audit trail.